There are a number of different reductions available.

-Our Small Business Rate Relief Scheme normally provides a maximum of 50% mandatory rate relief for properties with a rateable value up to £6,000, with relief declining on a sliding scale until, at a rateable value of £12,000, there is no entitlement.
+This means that the Small Business Rate Relief Scheme provides a maximum of 100% mandatory rate relief for properties with a rateable value up to £6,000, with relief declining on a sliding scale until, at a rateable value of £12,000, there is no entitlement.

 Relief will only be available to businesses occupying one property in England, with a rateable value less than £12,000, or businesses with one main property and other additional properties in England, providing the additional properties have individual rateable values below £2,600 and the combined rateable value of all the properties is below £18,000.
 In such cases, relief will only be applied on your main property (i.e. the property with the highest rateable value).

-- If you are occupying only one property with a rateable value of below £12,000 you would benefit from a discount on your bill.
+- If you are occupying only one property with a rateable value of between £12,000 and £15,000 you would benefit from a discount on your bill.

 For the majority of commercial properties there is a maximum of three months exemption from the payment of rates from the date the property becomes empty.
 If, after that period, the property remains empty, full rates will become payable.